Print Ready Artwork Checklist:

 Creating the print data in the CMYK colour space is therefore important in avoiding any possible colour deviations.
 The CMYK colour space is different to the RGB (red, green and blue) colour space.
 RGB is the colour space used on screens (for more info on this, check out our blog post: RGB vs CMYK.
 What is the Difference?).
-These digital images set-up in RGB, for example, are converted to CMYK in order to ensure minimal colour variation.
-It depends on the programme used, but generally the conversion to CMYK is done in the set-up of the layout or during the export of the files.
-For more information on how to convert a file from RGB to CMYK, please refer to our help center.
+These digital images set up in RGB, for example, are converted to CMYK in order to ensure minimal colour variation.
+It depends on the program used, but generally, the conversion to CMYK is done in the set-up of the layout or during the export of the files.
+For more information on how to convert a file from RGB to CMYK, please refer to our help centre.

 Bleed… as in cutting.

-Due to cutting variations inherent in the finishing process the design needs to acknowledge a certain tolerance.
+Due to cutting variations inherent in the finishing process, the design needs to acknowledge a certain tolerance.
 The printing terminology for this tolerance is bleed.
-The bleed area extends a design by 3mm to ensure a high quality product.
-On the other hand, the security margin ranges 3mm to the inside of a design.
-If you want to avoid any of the elements on your design falling off the edge of the page, you need to make use of this recommended safety margin.
+The bleed area extends a design by 3mm to ensure a high-quality product.
+On the other hand, the security margin ranges from 3mm to the inside of a design.
+If you want to avoid any of the elements on your design falling off the edge of the page, you need to use this recommended safety margin.
 Don’t forget to export the artwork with crop marks!
-This will all ensure that the trimming on your artwork is impeccable.
+This will ensure that the trimming on your artwork is impeccable.